starwarsfan/shadow-control/README.md

 2025-07-06 21:12:57.138 INFO (MainThread) [custom_components.shadow_control] [SC Dummy] - switch.sc_dummy_dammerungssteuerung: ...
 2025-07-06 21:12:57.139 INFO (MainThread) [custom_components.shadow_control] [SC Dummy] - switch.sc_dummy_sperren: State='off',...
 2025-07-06 21:12:57.139 INFO (MainThread) [custom_components.shadow_control] [SC Dummy] - switch.sc_dummy_sperren_mit_zwangspos...
-2025-07-06 21:12:57.139 INFO (MainThread) [custom_components.shadow_control] [SC Dummy] --- END INSTANCE CONFIGURATION DUMP ---
+2025-07-06 21:12:57.139 INFO (MainThread) [custom_components.shadow_control] [SC Dummy] === END INSTANCE CONFIGURATION DUMP ===
 ```
+Between the two marker lines `--- YAML dump start ---` and `--- YAML dump end ---` is the complete configuration of the instance in YAML format.
+This can be copied and saved or used as a basis for additional instances.

-After switching to the YAML configuration of the service, the name of the configuration which should be exported can be given by the parameter `name`:
+The name of the configuration which should be exported can be given by the parameter `name`:

 ## UI mode